cees-elzinga/script.xbmc.hue.ambilight/README.md

 Some more work needs to be done on the "Ambilight mode".
 The biggest issue is that it takes approximately 1 second to adjust the lights.
 The time is spent by the bridge, and I don't see any quick way to improve it.
 For now - "Ambilight mode" works but will be out of sync with the video streams for at least 1 second.

-Some other, smaller issues:
+The Ambilight mode doesn't work on a Raspberry Pi due to the way it renders video.

+Todo:
  - Support a variable number of lights
- - Ambilight does't work on a Raspberry Pi

 Contributing
 ------------